Skip to main content

 How to verify

-Open the current source page, check pay and eligibility, confirm the apply path, and avoid sending documents or personal details through unofficial channels.
+Specialist AI Work is independent from the communities and platforms it discusses, and a referral link does not make a Reddit claim trustworthy.
+Open the current provider page, check pay and applicant requirements, confirm the application link, and avoid sending documents or personal details through unofficial channels.

 Not sure which track fits you?

-Use AI Work Match to compare your background against currently verified roles and skip warnings.
+Use AI Work Match to compare your background with current reviewed roles and see important caveats.

 Take the quiz